gohugoio/hugo/content/en/templates/shortcode-templates.md

 ### Nested shortcode: image gallery

-Hugo's [`.Parent`] shortcode method provides access to the parent shortcode context when the shortcode in question is called within the context of a *parent* shortcode.
-This provides an inheritance model for common shortcode parameters.
+Hugo's [`.Parent`] shortcode method provides access to the parent shortcode context when the shortcode in question is called within the context of a parent shortcode.
+This provides an inheritance model.

 The following example is contrived but demonstrates the concept.
-Assume you have a `gallery` shortcode that expects one named `class` parameter:
+Assume you have a `gallery` shortcode that expects one named `class` argument:

 {{< code file=layouts/shortcodes/gallery.html >}}
 <div class="{{ .Get "class" }}">